jgravalo/ft_transcendence/docs/vault-secrets.md

 #Create the new role and attach the new policy to it
 vault write auth/approle/role/new_service token_policies="new_service_policy"

-#Register the policy to Vault
-vault policy write new_service_policy my_policy.hcl

 #Check that the policy is attached to the role (token_policies = ...)
 vault read auth/approle/role/new_service
 ```